 Often, though, consumers make unhealthy choices because they don't know their options.
 The unhealthy item is frequently the only option presented at the time of purchase.
 Most consumers won’t ask for modifications or substitutions, especially at a restaurant chain.

 Some groups are trying to change that.
 The Blue Zones Project, a community well-being improvement initiative focused on environmental, policy, and social changes, demonstrates that restaurants can play an important role in the health and well-being of residents.
 One of the core tenants of a Blue Zone Project-certified restaurant is to make unhealthy choices less convenient.
 A salad will replace fries as the default side with every sandwich.
 Of course, customers can still request fries.
 But time and again when the healthy option is the easy option, people will eat it.

 Are Healthy Menus Realistic?

-One of the biggest issues with offering healthy food choices is cost.
-Fast food chains like McDonalds have made their fortune by offering food with a long shelf life.
-As pointed out in Can Fast Food Get Healthy, from The New Yorker, even if every restaurant in America decided to drop the fries and embrace kale and watermelon radishes, the US lacks the agricultural infrastructure to support that kind of dietary shift.
-Big farm crops like soybeans (for frying oil), corn (for high fructose corn syrup) and grain (livestock feed) receive millions of tax breaks and other government handouts, making it hard for smaller farms to compete.
+Cost prevents one of the biggest barriers to restaurants offering healthier menu options.
+Fast-food chains like McDonald's have made their fortune by offering food with a long shelf life, which tends to be less healthy.
+As pointed out in The New Yorker, even if every restaurant in America decided to drop the fries and embrace kale and watermelon radish salads, the U.S. lacks the agricultural infrastructure to support that kind of dietary shift.
+Big farm crops like soybeans (for frying oil), corn (for high fructose corn syrup), and grain (livestock feed) receive millions of tax breaks and other government subsidies, making it hard for smaller farms to compete.